Route 509 - The New Harbourfront Streetcar

 A History of the Harbourfront LRT Line

 Given that the Waterfront LRT was designed to spark development and not respond to it, it was not expected that the line would see many passengers initially (although some could have used it to bypass the congested Queen Streetcar downtown).
-The proposal was sheer speculation, fueled by dreams of industrial redevelopment, and a possible 1996 Summer Olympics.
+The proposal was sheer speculation, fuelled by dreams of industrial redevelopment, and a possible 1996 Summer Olympics.
 The cost of the proposal proved to be Toronto's reality check.
 The LRT's proponents were only able to get the City to support construction of the Harbourfront LRT as a first stage.
 Harbourfront was also envisaged as a leg of the Spadina LRT, and the Spadina line had the necessary development that could generate the passengers required to make it a success.
 Ironically, although the Harbourfront LRT was approved, the Spadina LRT was delayed, as community concerns forced the city and the TTC to redesign the project.

 When is a Streetcar not a Streetcar?

-When the 604 Harbourfront line opened as an LRT on June 22, 1989, (Click here to see the opening ceremonies) it was criticized as a 'toy train'.
-It was a short line, providing little in the way of commuter value, save for a connection to the Ferry Docks and the antique market.
+When the 604 Harbourfront line opened as an LRT on June 22, 1990, (Click here to see the opening ceremonies) it was criticized as a 'toy train'.
+It was a short line, providing little in the way of commuter value, save for a connection from Union Station to the Ferry Docks and the antique market.
 It would have made more sense as part of a longer line running along the waterfront, but that proposal died as soon as the announcement came that the 1996 Summer Olympics would be held in Atlanta.
 With the Spadina LRT still eight years away from opening, the Harbourfront LRT risked a reputation of a white elephant.

 The line did not open without incident, either.
 The fire department insisted at the last moment that an emergency exit be added at Union Station.
 At the same time, a dispute erupted with the hotels around the Queen's Quay and Bay intersection regarding a direct connection between this station and the hotel properties.
 This dispute kept the Queen's Quay station closed for several months after the line opened, and eventually the idea of a direct connection was dropped.
 While Queen's Quay station remained closed, streetcars used a temporary stop at the end of the tunnel ramp on Queen's Quay in order to connect with the Ferry Docks.